 Do you ever feel like the laws in this country are unjust?
 Well, you’re not alone.
 There are plenty of examples of unjust laws right here in the United States.
 And it’s not just individual laws that can be unjust, but whole systems as well.
 For example, the death penalty is disproportionately applied to poor and minority defendants, even though they’re no more likely to commit crimes than anyone else.

 Unjust laws are everywhere.
-They affect us all in different ways, whether we realize it or not.
+They affect us all in different ways, whether we realize it.
 Some unjust laws are apparent and need to be changed immediately, while others can go unnoticed for years.

-A law is unjust when it violates the rights that are in place in a democracy.
-For example, a law that permits slavery would be considered an unjust law because it violates the civil and human rights of slaves.
+A law is unjust when it violates the rights in place in a democracy.
+For example, a law that permits slavery would be unfair because it violates enslaved people’s civil and human rights.

-- A law is just when it promotes and protects the rights (life, liberty, and property) of citizens according to a democratic society.
+- A law is just when it promotes and protects citizens’ rights (life, liberty, and property) according to a democratic society.

-- For example, an army draft would be considered a just law because it protects the right of citizens to life by promoting their service in times of war.
+- For example, an army draft would get considered a just law because it protects the right of citizens to live by promoting their service in times of war.

-In other words: A Just Law benefits the general population as opposed to only some individuals or minorities; An Unjust Law benefits those who make or enforce laws at the expense of those who are forced to obey them.
+In other words: A Just Law benefits the general population instead of only some individuals or minorities; An Unjust Law benefits those who make or enforce laws at the expense of those forced to obey them.